apache/pulsar-dotpulsar/README.md

 * ZSTD message compression
 * SNAPPY message compression

+## Join Our Community

+Apache Pulsar has a [Slack instance](https://pulsar.apache.org/contact/) and there you'll find us in the #dev-dotpulsar channel.
+Just waiting for you to pop by :-)

 ## Built With

 * [protobuf-net](https://github.com/mgravell/protobuf-net) - Provides simple access to fast and efficient "Protocol Buffers" serialization from .NET applications